eslint/eslint/docs/rules/id-match.md

+# id-match

-# require identifiers to match a specified regular expression (id-match)
+Requires identifiers to match a specified regular expression.

 > "There are only two hard things in Computer Science: cache invalidation and naming things." — Phil Karlton